Dongfeng DMU: Overall layout

 The Dongfeng was designed for short range, high speed travel.
 Each set had two power cars on either end and trailers in the middle.
 The two motor cars have the same structure, and were numbered NM1-001 and NM1-002 with the ability for the train to be controlled from either end.
 They had the same height and width as the passenger cars.
-Each car was supported by two 2-axle bogies, with the leading axle of motor cars being powered, while the second bogie was trailed in a B-2 layout.
+Each car was supported by two 2-axle bogies in a B-B layout.
 They could carry a weight of 65 tons and had a structural speed of 120 km/h.
 From front to rear, the motor car had the driver's cabin, the motor room, the cooling equipment, store rooms and the buffet area.
 Motor car NM1-001 also had a 10 kW auxiliary petrol engine acting as a generator, providing power to the entire train.
 The bogie is of a fully welded design, supporting the car through four springs.
 The bogie was innovative for having vertical hydraulic shock absorber.